SP patriarch Mulayam Singh Yadav dies at 82 | Politics

 When the saffron party withdrew support over the Babri Masjid-Ram Janmabhoomi issue in 1990, the Congress kept his government afloat for some months.

-In November 1993, Yadav again headed a government in UP, supported by the BSP.
+In November 1993, Yadav again headed a government in Uttar Pradesh, supported by the BSP.
 It collapsed when the ally pulled the rug.

 The SP leader then moved to the national stage, being elected to the Lok Sabha in 1996 from Mainpuri.